vichar/r_data_science_formative_assignment/README.md

   - Operator precedence in computer science simply means the order which mathematical and logical operations are to be performed
   - One notable exception any operation in side brackets are performed first from left to right
   - Examples in R
-    This example 3 * 3 is performed before any additions according to roder of precedence
+    This example 3 * 3 is performed before any additions according to order of precedence
     ``` r
     > a <- 3 * 3 + 2
     > cat("a: ", a)